 MAT involves specialized treatment from dedicated professionals.
 Typically with medications and therapy designed to minimize side effects and withdrawal symptoms they experience during recovery.
-Combined, both courses of treatment also directly address the behavioral and mental health of recovering patients.
+Combined, both courses of treatment also directly address both the behavioral health and mental health of recovering patients.

-Medication-assisted treatment has also shown to improve the ability of patients to not just gain, but maintain their employment.
+Medication assisted treatment has also shown to improve the ability of patients to not just gain, but maintain their employment.
 Their chances of maintaining a healthy lifestyle and habit improve drastically.
 Thus, creating a safer and more productive environment for both themselves and their loved ones.

 According to the SAMHSA, MAT has even contributed to lowering a former patient’s risk of contracting HIV and hepatitis C. This is simply because the chances of a relapse are lower as a result of its focus on long-term benefits.
 It has proven to be just as effective for opioid addiction as it has been for alcohol abuse and other drugs.

-Medication-assisted treatment has the potential to offer a more holistic path to recovery than many other types of rehabilitation.
+Our medication assisted treatment has the potential to offer a more holistic path to recovery than many other types of rehabilitation.
 The combination of both medication and therapy treats not just the symptoms.

 This holistic approach attacks the issue at the root cause of addiction.
-Which leads to healthier patients that are more likely to continue their life on the right path.
+This leads to healthier patients that are more likely to continue their life on the right path.
 These patients may be less likely to fall into a potential relapse.

 The U.S. Food and Drug Administration (FDA) has approved several medications for use in helping patients improve and recover from substance abuse.
 Each has slightly different benefits and uses, and they are not interchangeable.
 Instead, certified medical professionals should choose and prescribe the right medication for the right situation.